-Unit exams (20%): 2 communicative, essay-based exams, worth 10% each, will be administered during the semester.
+Unit Exams (20%): 2 communicative, essay-based exams, worth 10% each, will be administered during the semester.
 Each exam will include interpretive and presentational modes such as a reading comprehension activity, based on vocabulary and cultural materials related to that unit of study, and one to two writing exercises.
 Because language learning is inherently a cumulative process, each exam will focus upon the material of study for that period while building on all previously studied material.

 Final Exam (10%): The final exam will be similar in format to the written exams, with interpretive and presentational modes incorporated via a reading comprehension exercise and one to two written essays.
 It will also include a listening comprehension portion.
 The vocabulary and cultural information will primarily be drawn from the last chapters studied; however, the entire range of grammatical material studied throughout the semester will be expected to be utilized.

-For all entries, it is essential that students complete their posts on their own and without the help of tutors or peers in order to clarify areas which need particular attention—perfection is not required; effort is.
+Diario (15%): Students will maintain a diary over the course of the semester using targeted vocabulary and grammar skills in order to actively use the materials of study.
+Your instructor will indicate whether they prefer this to be an electronic or a hand-written diary.
+In either case, it is essential that students complete their posts on their own and without the help of tutors or peers in order to clarify areas which need particular attention—perfection is not required; effort is.
 Cheating through the use of translation programs or consultation with others will not be tolerated and violations of the Code of Academic Conduct will be brought before the Honor Board.

 Literary Production (10%): Through a series of guided steps, all students will complete an original creative work, modeled on the short story <<La intrusa>> written by Pedro Orgambide.
 Students to follow a process-based approach to writing with a series of guided steps for in and out of class work required.
 Additional details will be presented in a separate handout closer to the assignment date.